waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Current Status: In Azalea Gym
 - **Objective:** Challenge the Azalea Gym to find more clues about Team Rocket.
 - **Current Plan:** I am stuck on the gym puzzle.
-My current hypothesis is that the statues at the entrance are switches that must be activated to make the trainers battleable.
-I will test this by interacting with the left statue first.
+All my attempts to battle the trainers have failed.
+My current hypothesis is that the trainers are switches that activate the spider platform transporters.
+I have now interacted with all three trainers.
+My plan is to test the empty platform at (1, 5) to see if it has been activated.

 ### Phone Call Quests
 - **ALAN (SCHOOLBOY):** Has an item for me on ROUTE 36.